el-iot/buffer-tree/README.md

  28 %a   "README.md"                    line 35
 ```

-``BufferTree`` lets you view your vim-buffers in an ascii-tree format instead.
+<code>BufferTree</code> lets you view your vim-buffers in an ascii-tree format instead.

 ```
 :BufferTree